Clearlingo Editing and Proofreading

 Picture

-We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – abbreviations like FAQs, ETA, IQ, DVDs … And today's text language is full of abbreviations LOL (or lol if you are of the younger generation).
+We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – like FAQs, ETA, IQ, DVDs.
+And today's text language is full of them, LOL (or lol if you are of the younger generation).

-When writing, it can be confusing knowing how to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.
+It can be confusing to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.

-But first things first: what are abbreviations and acronyms?
+But first things first: what's the difference between abbreviations and acronyms?

 The terms abbreviations and acronyms refer to the shortened forms of words, names or phrases.
-In fact, there are also other terms for specific definitions of the shortened forms of words and phrases.
-However, these specific definitions can overlap depending on what style guide you are using.
+There are other terms for specific definitions of the shortened forms of words and phrases, but these specific definitions can overlap depending on what style guide you are using.

 And just to make it confusing (or, maybe, simpler), the term abbreviation is often used as an overall term for all the definitions – which is what I will do in this article to simplify things.